versioneye/veye-checker/README.md

 # Veye-Checker

-Simple command-line util to scan Nupkg and Jar files and translate them into SHA code, which in return can be used to fetch package information from VersionEye API.
+Simple command-line util to scan Nupkg and Jar files and resolve their SHA values to package information.

 ## Usage